-What are Invisible Disabilities
+What are Invisible Disabilities?

 Invisible Disabilities are certain kinds of disabilities that are not immediately apparent to others.
-It is estimated that 10% of people in the U.S. have a medical condition which could be considered a type of invisible disability.
+It is estimated that 10% of people in the U.S. have a medical condition that could be considered a type of invisible disability.

-According to the Americans with Disabilities Act of 1990 (ADA) an individual with a disability is a person who: Has a physical or mental impairment that substantially limits one or more major life activities; has a record of such an impairment; or is regarded as having such an impairment.
+According to the Americans with Disabilities Act of 1990 (ADA), an individual with a disability is a person who: Has a physical or mental impairment that substantially limits one or more major life activities; has a record of such an impairment; or is regarded as having such an impairment.

-Generally seeing a person in a wheelchair, wearing a hearing aid, or carrying a white cane tells us a person may be disabled.
-But what about invisible disabilities that make daily living a bit more difficult for many people worldwide
+Generally, seeing a person in a wheelchair, wearing a hearing aid, or carrying a white cane tells us a person may be disabled.
+But what about invisible disabilities that make daily living a bit more difficult for many people worldwide?

 Invisible disabilities can include chronic illnesses such as renal failure, diabetes, and sleep disorders if those diseases significantly impair normal activities of daily living.